Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 Staining wood offers a natural and elegant way to enhance the grain and color of the wood while still providing protection and durability.
 Wood stain penetrates the surface, allowing the texture and beauty of the wood to remain visible, unlike paint, which covers it.
 Stains come in a variety of shades, offering plenty of design options while preserving the wood's organic appearance.

-The process involves applying the stain evenly, letting it soak into the wood, and wiping off the excess.
+The most important thing when staining is to properly prepare the surface [by sanding](#learn-sanding) to get an even and smooth result.
+The remaining process involves applying the stain evenly, letting it soak into the wood, and wiping off the excess.
 Multiple coats can be applied for a richer finish, and **pre-stain conditioner** can be used for softwoods to ensure even absorption.

-> ***Tip**: proper surface preparation, such as sanding, is crucial for an even and smooth stain application.*

 ![](/_images/_longmill/_assembly/_sandfinish/lm_sf_stain.jpg "Source - https://mrsander.co.uk/blog/to-stain-or-not-to-stain/"){.aligncenter .size-medium}